tangyhang/PipeANN/README.md

 We have already set up the environment for AE reviewers on the provided platform.
 Please see HotCRP for how to connect to it.

-If you want to build from scratch on your platform, please refer to [Environment Setup](#environment-setup).
+If you want to build from scratch on your platform, please refer to [Quick Start](#quick-start-with-a-disk-index-of-diskann) (for those who have on-disk indexes of DiskANN) or [Environment Setup](#start-from-scratch-environment-setup) (for those who start from scratch).

 ### Hello-World Example (Artifact Functional, eta: 1 minute)